Why is executive career transition critical?

 An effective career transition coaching program will significantly aid newly appointed executive leaders during their crucial first 3-6 months.

-At Collingwood, we are qualified and experienced in accelerating the point at which new leaders contribute as much value to an organization as they have consumed from it – ensuring a smooth transition, and reduced business disruption.
+At Collingwood, we are qualified and experienced in accelerating the point at which new leaders contribute as much value to an organisation as they have consumed from it – ensuring a smooth transition, and reduced business disruption.

 After all, if a CEO’s mobile was not working as it should, how long would they leave it, before taking action?
 6.2 months?
 I very much doubt it.